repasscloud/lunavpn-www/app/content/english/pages/cancellation-policy.md

 1. **Access the Portal**: Visit [portal.lunavpn.co](https://portal.lunavpn.co "LunaVPN Portal").

-2. **Billing History**: Select 'Billing History' in your account settings.
+2. **Billing History**:
+   - On desktop: Select 'Billing History' in the navigation bar on the left.
+   - On mobile: Select 'Billing History' from the menu.

 3. **Email Verification**: Enter your registered email address.